NI Employment Law - 12 things we've learned this quarter (Q1 2019)Posted in : Supplementary Articles NI on 8 April 2019 Issues covered:

 Every three months we’ll update you with some of the key developments in employment law and practice in Northern Ireland.
-You’ll find many more learning points on our NI employment law hub but, if you don’t have time to research every item, here are 12 useful pearls of wisdom this quarter (here's Q2 2019 and Q3 2019):
+You’ll find many more learning points on our Northern Ireland Employment Law Hub but, if you don’t have time to research every item, here are 12 useful pearls of wisdom this quarter (here's Q2 2019 and Q3 2019):

 - The annual increase in limits legislation has been published